joodicator/PageBot/README.md

 * `!online` - lists the users in any channels linked to this channel.
 * `state/chan_link_persistent.txt` - a newline-separated list of Python tuples of strings `(CHAN1, CHAN2)` representing a persistent link from `CHAN1` to `CHAN2`.
 The link is mutual if and only if `(CHAN2, CHAN1)` is also present in the list.

+#### `limit`
+Implements per-user flood protection for user commands and other actions causing processor or network usage, to curtail denial-of-service attacks against the bot.
+When a user exceeds the limits defined in [`flood.py`](page/flood.py), they are ignored for a period of time and given a notification of this.

+#### `modal`
+Allows different plugins to share access to limited resources associated with IRC channels, such as the right to respond to a command whose name is the same for two different plugins.
+Access is mediated based on a centrally managed *mode* determining which plugin has access at any given time.
+See comments in [`modal.py`](page/modal.py) for more information.

+### External API Access

+#### `imgur`
+Provides programmatic access to [`Imgur`](http://imgur.com)'s API.
+* `conf/imgur_client_id.txt` - the `client_id` associated with the account used to access Imgur's API.
+According to Imgur's instructions, a different `client_id` should be used for each separate instance of the bot.
+See https://api.imgur.com/ for more information.

+#### `pastebin`
+Provides programmatic access to [Pastebin](http://pastebin.com)'s API.
+* `conf/pastebin_dev_key.txt` - the Developer API Key associated with the account used to access Pastebin's API.
+See http://pastebin.com/api/ for more information.

+### Other

 #### `identity`
 Manages sets of credentials used to recognise particular IRC users.
 * `conf/identity.py` - a Python 2.7 source file whose top-level bindings of the form `NAME = [CRED1, CRED2, ...]` each define an *access name* `NAME` referring to a particular person, and the *credentials* `CRED1, CRED2, ...` used to authenticate them.
 An IRC user may be successfully recognised as belonging to an access name if the user satisfies *any* one of the credentials, which may take any of the following forms: